perpetualgrimace/jf-kirby-framework/readme.md

 I'm using Gulp to do a few things:

 - concat and minify JS files
-- compile SCSS files, run autoprefixer and pixrem, and output a minified CSS file
+- compile SCSS files, run Autoprefixer and Pixrem, and output a minified CSS file
 - set up a localhost proxy server to use with BrowserSync and either reload the page (when changes are made to .md or .php files) or inject the updated build files without reloading (when changes are made to .JS or .SCSS files)

 The default task wipes and rebuilds the build folder (CSS and JS files), starts up the BrowserSync server, and watches the aforementioned files.

-So far the gulp file is working as intended, and when it runs across an error, it sends an alert (via beepbeep), logs the error in the terminal, and keeps on going (via this.emit('end')). *Side note: why was that so hard to figure out?*
+So far the gulp file is working as intended, and when it runs across an error, it sends an alert (via beepbeep), logs the error in the terminal, and keeps on going (via <code>this.emit('end')</code>). *Side note: why was that so hard to figure out?*

 I've also set up some paths as variables just below the module list in case I decide to restructure the way I organize my files in the future.